 To wander off in shame

 This is the story of a man corrupted by wealth and success who has fallen on hard times.
 There is no one to help him.
-He did not trust his brother but blamed him for his lack of position and currency.
+He did not trust his brother, his fellow man, but blamed him for his lack of position and currency.
 Now he is doomed and alone.

 Click on Facebook, Twitter or your favourite social media to share this article.